 \subsection{Benchmarking capillary force}

-Next, we focus on benchmarking the capillary force when a particle is at the liquid interface since this force plays a key in understanding how drops interact with particles on surfaces, which we will discuss in the next section.
+Next, we focus on benchmarking the capillary force when a particle is at the liquid interface.
+The capillary force plays a key role in understanding how drops interact with particles on surfaces, which we will discuss in the next section.

-We benchmark the capillary force by measuring the force required to detach a particle from a liquid/fluid interface, as shown in figure \ref{fig:DetachmentBenchmark}.
-For this benchmark, we initialize the particle halfway across the interface and allow it to reach its equilibrium position, which is a function of the contact angle.
-We then move the particle upward at constant velocity and measure the capillary force due to the action of surface tension at the three-phase contact line (figure \ref{fig:DetachmentBenchmark}c).
-When the particle is hydrophobic ($\theta>90^\circ$), it detaches cleanly from the interface (figure \ref{fig:DetachmentBenchmark}a), and no liquid residue is left on the particle.
-In contrast, with hydrophilic particles ($\theta<90^\circ$), the interface becomes unstable and ruptures, leaving a liquid residue on the particle (figure \ref{fig:DetachmentBenchmark}b).
+We benchmarked the capillary force by measuring the force required to detach a particle from a liquid--fluid interface, as shown in figure \ref{fig:DetachmentBenchmark}.
+For this benchmark, we initialised the particle halfway across the interface and allowed it to reach its equilibrium position, which is a function of the contact angle.
+We then moved the particle upward at constant velocity and measured the capillary force due to the action of surface tension at the three-phase contact line (figure \ref{fig:DetachmentBenchmark}c).
+When the particle was hydrophobic ($\theta_p>90^\circ$), it detached cleanly from the interface (figure \ref{fig:DetachmentBenchmark}a), and no liquid residue was left on the particle.
+In contrast, with hydrophilic particles ($\theta_p<90^\circ$), the interface became unstable and ruptured, leaving a liquid residue on the particle (figure \ref{fig:DetachmentBenchmark}b).